-Generally, pleadings can be amended, provided no injustice is inflicted upon the other party.
-Under the Lagos CPR, pleadings can be amended as many times before trial and no more that twice during the trial but before the close of the case.
-See the Ruling delivered on March 9, 2011, by Olateru-Olagbegi J, of the High Court of Lagos State, in SUIT NO: LD/1789/1998: ANIL HEMNANI v.
-FINBANK PLC.
+Generally pleadings can be amended, provided no injustice is inflicted upon the other party.

+Under the Lagos CPR, pleadings can be amended at any time before the close of the Case Management Conference and not more than twice during the trial, but before judgment.
 Amendments will not be allowed where:

-- 1. it will introduce a new cause of action; - 2. it will necessitate the hearing of further evidence; - it would not cure the defects in the procedure sought to be cured; - it would amount to over-reaching the other party or an abuse of court process;

-- it is immaterial: - it will introduce fraud or defence of justification for the first time; and - it is to set up a claim that is statute-barred or will result in a new cause of action which did not exist on the date of issue of the writ.
+- 1. it will introduce a new cause of action: - 2. it will necessitate the hearing of further evidence; - it would not cure the defects in the procedure sought to be cured; - it would amount to over-reaching the other party or an abuse of court process; - 5. it is immaterial; - 6. it will introduce fraud or defence of justification for the first time; or - it is to set up a claim that is statute-barred or will result in a new cause of action which did not exist on the date of issue of the writ.